Robert Fellmeth: State Bar Discipline Monitor position, attorney ethics and regulation

-Public Interest, Consumer Publications
+Public interest, consumer publications

-Professor Fellmeth's publications in the consumer/antitrust area include 11 books and numerous academic articles (including the Theory of Regulation article discussed above, conference presentations/publications, and commentaries or newspaper op eds.
+Fellmeth's publications in the consumer/antitrust area include 11 books and numerous academic articles (including the Theory of Regulation article discussed above, conference presentations/publications, and commentaries or newspaper op eds.
 These include, in addition to the three books noted above, he has written or contributed to the following public interest related books: The Politics of Land, with co/authors, Grossman, 1972; chapters in American Government, a political science text edited by Peter Woll (Little, Brown 1972) and California Administrative and Antitrust Law, w/ Professor Ralph Folsom (Butterworths, 1991).
 He is the co-author of the 2013 4th edition of California White Collar Crime and Business Litigation, a 700-page treatise on economic, political and other white collar offenses.

-Child Advocacy and the Children's Advocacy Institute
+Child advocacy and the Children's Advocacy Institute

 Ten years after founding the Center for Public Interest Law, Fellmeth created a sister advocacy group, the Children's Advocacy Institute (CAI).
 After lobbying for consumers in Sacramento, he chose to focus on children's rights.

-CAI Structure
+CAI structure

-The Children's Advocacy Institute (CAI) is directed by an Administrative Director/Attorney; two other San Diego-based CAI attorneys are graduates of the CAI law school program.
+The Children's Advocacy Institute (CAI) is directed by an Administrative Director/Attorney; two other San Diego–based CAI attorneys are graduates of the CAI law school program.
 CAI also has attorneys working from its offices based in Sacramento and Washington, D.C.
 CAI is advised by a group of experts called the Council for Children.
 It includes 20 current and emeritus members.
-They include the former President of the American Academy of Pediatrics, the former Chair of California's Medical Board and past president of the U.S. Federation of State Medical Boards, the president of San Diego's Children's Hospital, two recently serving state legislators, and leaders in child education, family law, juvenile law, public health and other disciplines.
+They include the former president of the American Academy of Pediatrics, the former chair of California's Medical Board and past president of the U.S. Federation of State Medical Boards, the president of San Diego's Children's Hospital, two recently serving state legislators, and leaders in child education, family law, juvenile law, public health and other disciplines.